Table of Contents

-Understanding these technical terms will help you understand the issues related to the quality of the light offered by LED devices, CFLs and Bulbs and decide if you really should pay a premium for a better Color Rendering Index (CRI) product.
+These technical terms help understand issues related to light quality offered by LED , CFLs and Bulbs.
+Then you can decide to pay a premium for a better Color Rendering Index (CRI) product.

 Understanding the Light Spectrum

-Good quality light is made up of different colors of light.
-The multi colored rainbow is seen when light is split by small water drops acting as prisms.
+Good quality light composed of different colors of light.
+The multi colored rainbow is visible when light is split by small water drops acting as prisms.
 “VIBGYOR” is a short version of the different colors constituting white light.
-You can create your own rainbow by using a compact disc.
-When you hold a CD towards light the prismatic layer of the CD breaks up light into its constituent colors and you can see all the colors constituting light.
+You can create your own rainbow by using a CD.
+When you hold it in light, the prismatic layer of the CD breaks up light into its constituent colors.

 Violet, Indigo, Blue, Green, Yellow, Orange and Red are the visible colors of light.
 Red is the least energetic and violet light is the most energetic of the lot.
 A spectrum also contains invisible light.
 As their names suggest – Infra Red light comes before red light and Ultra Violet comes after violet.

 A good source of light like LED bulbs produces full spectrum light i.e., light with all colors.
-Human beings do not need Infrared or UV lights as they cannot be seen by our eyes.
+Human beings do not need Infrared or UV lights as they are not visible to our eyes.
 In fact both Infrared and UV light may damage art objects and paintings in your house.

 The spectrum of UV, visible and IR light radiation.
-For lighting purposes it is only the colored portion of the spectrum that is important.
+For lighting purposes it is only the colored of the spectrum that is important.
 IR and UV lights can damage art objects.
 Besides art objects, UV light also harms the skin.
-Incandescent bulbs produce 95% of their output in the invisible infrared range making them highly energy inefficient.
+Incandescent bulbs produce 95% of their output in the invisible infrared range.
+This makes them very energy inefficient.

 How Do We See Colors?